It’s hard to resist the charm of a crepe rolled or folded around your favorite sweet or savory fillings.

 - 1 teaspoon sugar

-Pour 2 tablespoons batter into the skillet.
-Immediately pick the skillet up and rotate it to move the batter to the edges of pan creating a round crepe.
+- Immediately lift the skillet and gently rotate it to spread the batter evenly, creating a round crepe.

 - Cook the crepe until bubbles form on top and the center is set, about 90 seconds.
 Flip if needed for a few seconds.